fialhovi/fialhovi/README.md

 ## Hi there, I'm Vinicius Fialho 👋

-📚 I'm an Analytics Engineer from Rio de Janeiro, Brazil
+📚 I'm an Solutions Engineer from Rio de Janeiro, Brazil

-🌱 Currently learning Docker and Airflow

-🎲 I'm familiar with Excel, SQL, Power BI and Python
+🎲 I'm familiar with SQL, BI, Python, Cloud and Databricks

 💬 Ask me about anything, I'll be happy to help